SanctaMissa.pl

 Antipope John Paul II heresies in a nutshell

-• Writing in an official document that the Catholic religion is only a “means of salvation” like other religions and that this is how children should be taught.
+• Writing in an official document that the Catholic religion is only a “means of salvation”, like other religions, and that this is how children should be taught.

 • Stating that Muslims and followers of Judaism worship the same God as Christians, even though their religions directly contradict the divinity of Jesus Christ.

-• Saying in the Lutheran church in Rome that the miracles of Jesus Christ do not prove his messianic dignity, contrary to the teaching of the Catholic Vatican Council of 1870.
+• Saying in the Lutheran church in Rome that the miracles of Jesus Christ do not prove His Messianic dignity, contrary to the teaching of the Catholic Vatican Council of 1870.

 • Allowing heretics and schismatics countless times to perform their worship in buildings and places once belonging to the Catholic Church, such as giving “blessings” to the people gathered in them.